Azure-Samples/active-directory-b2c-ios-swift-native-msal/README.md

 ## App Registration

 You will need to have a B2C client application registered with Microsoft.
 Follow [the instructions here](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-register-applications?tabs=applications).
-Make sure you make note of your `client ID`, and the name of the policies you create.
-Once done, you will need add the redirect URI of `msal<your-client-id-here>://auth`.
+Set the redirect URI to: `msauth.com.microsoft.identity.client.sample.MSALiOSB2C://auth`.

 ## Installation

 We use [Carthage](https://github.com/Carthage/Carthage) for package management during the preview period of MSAL.
 This package manager integrates very nicely with XCode while maintaining our ability to make changes to the library.
 The sample is set up to use Carthage.

-##### If you're building for iOS, tvOS, or watchOS
+### If you're building for iOS, tvOS, or watchOS

 1. Install Carthage on your Mac using a download from their website or if using Homebrew `brew install carthage`.
 1. We have already created a `Cartfile` that lists the MSAL library for this project on Github.
 We use the `/dev` branch.